managedcoder/PVAAudioCodesCC/README.md

 ![Figure 1: Accelerator Architecture Diagram](Doc/ContactCenterArchitecture.png)

 This accelerator minimizes the development time required to build a voice-bot and shows you how to connect it to a telephony channel.
-It contains building blocks and pre-built scenarios and explains everything you need to know to get a functioning baseline up and running and taking phone calls very quickly.
+It contains building blocks and pre-built scenarios and explains everything you need to know to get a functioning baseline up and running and taking phone calls quickly.

 **Building Blocks**
 The accelerator includes a set of executable how-to's that provide "implementation snippets" for various common contact center tasks.
 You can use them "as is" or tailor and extend them to meet the needs of your solution.